robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

       - bug
       - low
       - `Should (Not) Match` does not work with bytes on Python 3
-    * - `#2460`_
-      - bug
-      - low
-      - Dialogs: Opening dialogs fails with Python on Linux if mouse button hold down
     * - `#2475`_
       - bug
       - low